 How to Write a College Admission Essay

-While in some ways college application papers are unique, in others they are very similar to multiple essays you’ve written in abundance over the years.
+While in some ways college admission papers are unique, in others they are very similar to multiple essays you’ve written in abundance over the years.
 The writing process starts long before you open a blank file and lasts long after you’ve typed the last period.
 Here’s our algorithm for crafting extraordinary admission essays:

 - Learn more about the college of your choice.
 Concentrate on primary research areas, mission, values, notable alumni.
 Keep this information in mind when brainstorming, outlining, writing, and editing the essay.